Senior Food Boxes

 Through the Commodity Supplemental Food Program (CSFP), Southeast Missouri Food Bank provides monthly boxes of food to about 5,000 seniors in our service area.
 The boxes help vulnerable seniors from having to choose between food and other basic needs, such as medicine.
 The food box contains about 35 pounds of food staples, such as canned vegetables and fruits, peanut butter, beans, canned meat, cereal, milk, cheese, rice and pasta.

-- Income must be at or below 130% of the Federal Poverty Level.
+Participants must be at least 60 years old and have an income that is at or below 130 percent of the Federal Poverty Level.

 All of Southeast Missouri Food Bank partner agencies comply with a non-discrimination policy and are prohibited from refusing service to anyone based on race, creed, religious or political affiliation, gender or sexual preferences.
 Agencies are also prohibited from requiring participation in any religious services or activities in exchange for SEMO Food Banks food or services.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.